LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="RefreshAccessToken-get-">Refresh Token (GET)</h4>
  The Refresh Access Token API is used to refresh the provider access token after authentication.
 It will be valid for up to 60 days on LoginRadius depending on the provider.
 In order to use the access token in other APIs, always refresh the token using this API.<br><br><b>Supported Providers :</b> Facebook,Yahoo,Google,Twitter, Linkedin.<br><br> Contact LoginRadius support team to enable this API.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/refresh-token/refresh-token)

 ```java